midhunagade/MERN/README.md

 # MERN
 MERN Project
-Project to add Users after authentication & adds places uploaded by the users
+To add Users after authentication & adds places uploaded by the users